-So what is it?
-How does it differ from the fact that it is 96 degrees, or the associated claim that it is hotter today than yesterday?
+So what do we call, say, the conclusion that today is hotter than yesterday?
+How does such a statement differ from the fact that it is 96 degrees, or the associated claim that it is hotter today than yesterday?
 We need more terms!

 The moment we do something with a fact, we change it into something else.
 We may join facts together in some causal or correlative sense, thereby introducing more opportunities for errors in perceiving and reflecting on our declaration.
 To say it is hotter today than it was yesterday is that kind of claim.
 It requires at least two facts and some means to relate them.
 This effort to associate or differentiate facts about reality requires us to manipulate them to some intention that reason must direct, and introducing even a little bit of complexity to a fact also introduces a larger chance of error.
 I may err in claiming a datum of experience to be a fact.
 Maybe I misread the thermometer and it is really 95 degrees.
 But my chance for error is greater when I attempt to link today’s temperature to yesterday’s.
 That comparison, because it involves both perception and my reasoning about it, is more likely to be false.
 It is not a fact though, even if true.
 We need a word to describe the increased complexity that reasoning about facts introduces.
 I think the appropriate word for this effort is judgment.
 To judge something to be true is to weigh it deliberately—the link to reasoning is implicit in the word.
 To judge something is to arrive at a more complex truth claim than simple facticity.
 Our judgments may be wrong and given that their complexity may extend from a simple cause-effect sentence to a scientific paradigm, it is likely that they often are wrong.
 The corrective for an error of fact is a fact.
 It is really 95 degrees, not 96.
 The corrective for an error of judgment is a better judgment, based on more accurate factual information or better reasoning in manipulating it.